curl/everything-curl/http/redirects.md

 to tell it to do that.

 When following redirects is enabled, curl will follow up to 50 redirects by default.
-There's a maximum limit mostly to avoid the risk of getting caught in endless loops.
+There is a maximum limit mostly to avoid the risk of getting caught in endless loops.
 If 50 is not sufficient for you, you can change the maximum number of redirects to follow with the `--max-redirs` option.